 Each section of the report highlights a mix of qualitative performance measures (actions hospitals have taken to implement sustainability programs) and key quantitative metrics (an assessment of how well the facility is performing on different programs it has implemented).
 The report also includes aggregate savings or impact for certain programs.
 For qualitative measures, the report presents the percent of respondents answering in the affirmative for a given question (e.g., the percent of hospitals that indicated they have a policy to address chemicals of concern, or have an energy manager on staff).
 For quantitative metrics, Practice Greenhealth reports median performance (50th percentile) and top performance (90th percentile) points across acute-care hospitals in the data set.
-In the case of most quantitative performance metrics, the report makes an effort to standardize the measurement of sustainability performance for each category through normalization of the data in order to support more informative comparisons among hospitals.
+In the case of most quantitative performance for each category through normalization of the data in order to support more informative comparisons among hospitals.
 Practice Greenhealth normalizes the data based on the most statistically significant factors, allowing hospitals of different size and scope to more accurately assess their sustainability performance.
 For example, instead of reporting total energy used by institutions of a certain size, it reports energy utilization per square foot.